 - MINI FRESH FRUIT TARTS

-Use pantry staple ingredients and ripe pears to create this easy pear tart recipe from scratch.
-You’re going to love the warm cinnamon and sweet pear combination in every buttery crust-filled bite.
+Easy Pear Tart uses pantry staple ingredients to create this delightful treat from scratch!
+You’re going to love the warm cinnamon and sweet pear combination in every buttery crust-filled bite of this pear tart.

 Stumpy says